addyosmani/oust/README.md

 `source`        | ``        | a valid string to parse for references `selector`      | `link[rel="stylesheet"]`        | a selector to query for `attribute`        | `href`        | an attribute to read from the selector query

-The second parameter to `oust()` is a callback function which will include the array of resources discovered.

 ### License